davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

        casing (upper case, lower case) of each individual character.
        Check and fix any typos and inconsistent casing before submission.

-[10pts] Correctly zipped and submitted your assignment (see below).
+[10pts] Correctly submitted your assignment as per the instructions.
        Check with me or with tutors if you're not sure!
 ```

-#### Submitting Your Assignment
-Follow these instructions to submit your work.
-You may submit as often as you'd like before the deadline.
-I will grade the most recent copy.

-- Navigate to our course page on Canvas and click on the assignment to which you are submitting.
-Click on "Submit Assignment."

-- Upload all the files ending in `.java` from your project folder.

-- Click "Submit Assignment" again to upload it.